Geneva Golden Tornadoes football: Bo McMillin, Cal Hubbard, and decade of success (1925–1935)

 Coach Bo McMillin came to Geneva in 1925, and in his first season as coach led the team to a 6–3 record.
 McMillin was a three-time All-American player at Centre College.
 He would later go on to coach at the collegiate level at Kansas State University and Indiana University, where he won a Big Ten championship in 1945.
 Coach McMillin later moved into the professional ranks, as he coached the Philadelphia Eagles and Detroit Lions.
 Often regarded as one of the best coaches in school history, McMillin scheduled some of the top teams in the country.
 In 1926, the Covies posted an 8–2 record, including a victory over national power Harvard University, 16–7.
 Geneva played a post-season game in which it beat Oglethorpe 9–7 in Jacksonville, Florida.
 Held on New Year's Day at Fairfield Stadium, the "football classic" for the Orange Blossom Festival.
 The post-season victory cemented Geneva's claim to a Championship Season.

 Geneva was led by standout All-American Cal Hubbard, who was later inducted into the Pro Football Hall of Fame in its initial class in 1963.
 Hubbard played for the New York Giants, Green Bay Packers, and the Pittsburgh Pirates (to be renamed the Steelers) during his professional career.
 He was named to the 1920s All-Decade Team and was voted the greatest offensive tackle in the first fifty years of the NFL.
 Hubbard is the only person to be inducted into both the Pro Football, and the Baseball Hall of Fame.
 He is also a member of the College Football Hall of Fame, being inducted in 1962.
 Offensively, the 6'4" Hubbard played tackle for Geneva.
 On defense, he played end, but lined up off the line of scrimmage in a manner more similar to modern linebacker.
 Hubbard's number 36 is one of three numbers retired by Geneva College.

 In 1927, McMillin led the Covies to another impressive season.
 The 8–0–1 record included a victory over Boston College.
 The lone tie was against Bucknell.

 The two seasons after McMillin left Geneva saw the Covies post disappointing records of 5–5 and 2–6–1.
 In 1930, Howard Harpster took over as head coach of the Covies.
 Harpster posted records of 9–1 in 1930, 6–2–2 in 1931, and 7–3 in 1932.
 Harpster's teams earned victories against West Virginia, Marshall, and Boston University.
 After an underperforming 1934 season, the 1935 team went 8-1 under second year coach Dwight V. Beede.
-From 1925-1935, Geneva posted a record of 68–31–6 (.647 winning percentage).
+From 1925 to 1935, Geneva posted a record of 68–31–6 (.647 winning percentage).
 After the 1935 season, Geneva posted three more winning seasons until the suspension of play for World War II from 1943 to 1945.